ctdgc/ctdgc.github.io/README.md

 # Community Features

+### Community Discussion
+Connect with other local disc golfers in real-time.
+Ask questions, discuss a course or an upcoming tournament.
+"Is doubles happening this week?"
+This is the place to find out.

-### League and Events Discussion
+### Leagues and Events Space
-Our community is a perfect place for event promotion.
+Our community is a perfect place to promote and learn about disc golf events in central Texas.
 Whether you're organizing a tournament, a casual meetup, or a reocurring league, you can share details and engage with the community in real-time.
-Filter by days of the week or tournament type for easy discovery.
+Filter by days of the week or tournament type for quick discovery.

 ### Easy round invites
 Join and invite others for a round.
 Whether you're planning for later in the week or looking for someone to join you last-minute, our instant communication and notification features enable you to connect with other golfers swiftly and efficiently.

-### Organized topics
-Discord's channel feature allows for organized communication by categorizing discussions into specific topics.
-Channels are particularly beneficial for larger communities as they provide dedicated areas for focused conversations.
-In the initial stages, a limited number of channels are set up to promote simplicity and foster stronger connections.
-As the need arises for dedicated spaces to discuss specific topics, additional channels can be added to accommodate those needs.
+### Lost and Found
+Did you you lose a disc?
+Does one you found only have a pdga number?
+Help reconnect people with their prized posessions!

+### Buy / Sell / Trade
+We all know someone with too much plastic.
+Maybe it's you!
+Our community offers a dedicated space for you to buy/sell/trade disc golf equipment.

 # Word on the street